markusressel/TutorialTooltip/README.md

 1. extend `android.view.View` (at least indirectly like with f.ex. `LinearLayout`)
 2. implement the `TutorialTooltipIndicator` interface included in this library

-This makes it possible to use the `IndicatorBuilder` even when using a completely self written `TutorialTooltipIndicator` view which hopefully cleans up the code quite a bit.
+This makes it possible to use the `IndicatorConfiguration` even when using a completely self written `TutorialTooltipIndicator` view.

-Just add this line to your  `IndicatorBuilder`:
+Just add this line to your  `IndicatorConfiguration`:

 ```kotlin
     customView = WaveIndicatorView(activity)